-Indochina tour – escorted small group vacation featuring top guides, luxury hotels, authentic local cuisine, village and school visits.
+Indochina tour – premium small group vacation featuring top guides, luxury hotels, authentic local cuisine, village and school visits.

 Hanoi – Ha Long Bay – Da Nang – Hoi An – Ho Chi Minh City – Phnom Penh – Siem Reap – Luang Prabang – Bangkok

 Explore the essence of Vietnam, Cambodia, Laos and Thailand.
 Marvel at Indochina’s ancient glories and intriguing customs.
 From scenic Ha Long Bay to quaint Buddhist temples in Luang Prabang, the sensual overload is simply overwhelming.
 Packed with UNESCO World Heritage Sites, this grand Indochina tour represents truly the best of Vietnam, Cambodia and Laos.

 Our trips emphasize history, culture and interactions with locals.
 Highlights of this particular trip include visits to rural villages, tasting authentic local cuisines, Vietnamese cooking class, and chatting with school children in their classroom.

 - Expert local guides hand-picked by company owners

 - Gratuities for local guides & drivers included